theobori/pycronyms/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This GitHub repository is a fun project, the main purpose of which is to maintain [JSON files](pycronyms_output) containing acronyms and initialism.
-These JSON files are generated using the Python module pycronyms, which exposes a library as well as a CLI.
+This GitHub repository is a fun project, the main purpose of which is to maintain a [dataset](pycronyms_output) containing acronyms and initialism.
+These files are generated using the Python module pycronyms, which exposes a library as well as a CLI.

 This project is inspired by [hosts](https://github.com/StevenBlack/hosts), which maintains hosts files for name resolution.